bahtiyartan/troia/docs/36Table.rst

 		RESULT = RESULT + T1_USERNAME + ' created by ';
 		RESULT = RESULT + T1_CREATEDBY + ' at ';
 		RESULT = RESULT + T1_CREATEDAT + TOCHAR(10);
-	ENDWHILE;
+	ENDLOOP;

 And another example that uses where condition.
-In this example, it prints users only created by 'admin'.
+In this example, it prints users only created by 'BTAN'.

 ::